Play Clock Solitaire Online for Free (Sundial, Clock Patience)

 - Lose: the 4th King is revealed before all other positions are complete, ending the chain permanently.

 Clock Solitaire is a game of pure luck with a fixed win probability of 7.7%.
 There are no moves to choose and no strategy that can improve your odds.
-However, a few habits help you get the most from each deal:
+Still, a few viewing habits make each deal more legible and more satisfying:

 - Play more deals, not fewer.
 Each game is independent.
 On average you will win once every 13 games, so volume is your only lever.